jbarnes850/jbarnes850/README.md

 ## Hi there, I'm Jarrod! 👋

 ### 🌟 About Me
+I'm the founder of [Arc](https://github.com/Arc-Computer), the memory layer for engineering teams and their AI agents.
+At Arc, we're embedding structured, queryable context directly within the IDE—capturing the "why" behind every line of code and transforming scattered engineering decisions into actionable intelligence.

-I lead the AI Ecosystem & Founder Success team at [NEAR](https://github.com/near), where I’m helping shape the future of AI x Web3.
-I’m an active open-source contributor and a builder at heart, passionate about creating tools that push the boundaries of what’s possible with AI.
+Previously, I led the AI Ecosystem & Founder Success team at [NEAR](https://github.com/near), scaling open-source AI infrastructure and empowering founders building at the intersection of AI and Web3.
+I'm also an active open-source contributor and have served as Lead for the Protocol Labs Developer Guild, accelerating open-source contributions across core infrastructure.

-I’m currently building [Infinite Canvas](https://research1.notion.site/Infinite-Canvas-16101e3ee36b80428d3fcb4f3d9e6820?pvs=4), an open-source framework for training and fine-tuning advanced image and video AI models on Apple Silicon devices—no cloud required.
-Our mission is to empower businesses and creators with privacy-first, distributed AI systems that deliver near-cloud performance without compromising data security.
+Passionate about developer tools, AI-native workflows, and decentralized technologies.

 ### 📫 Contact:
 - [GitHub](https://github.com/jbarnes850)